Preschool for All: Multnomah County

 Despite recent commitments by school districts and state leaders to increase investment in education, the Portland area is falling behind other communities in preschool affordability and access, which impacts children’s long-term educational success and opportunity.
 In Multnomah County:

 Preschool for All’s goal is to serve all three and four-year-olds as quickly as possible, while maintaining quality and a commitment to equity.
 The plan includes strategies to grow the program to full capacity at a sustainable pace, while acknowledging existing system capacity constraints and avoiding unintended consequences for providers of color, small businesses, and the existing child care market place—especially infant and toddler care.
 Based on the Preschool for All Task Force recommendations, the Preschool for All plan prioritizes adding capacity for children and families with the least access to a preschool now.

 Options That Work for Every Family

-Preschool for All will be a voluntary program, and parents can choose the qualified preschool program that works best for their child and family.
+Preschool for All will be a voluntary, tuition-free program, and parents can choose the qualified preschool program that works best for their child and family.
 Options will include public, private, home-based, center-based, and community-based providers, with full year and school year options, and funding for working families who need before and after school care.